jkclark/Immersive-Lights-Mod/README.md

 This mod works with an [IFTTT](https://ifttt.com/) service to change your lights to a specific color based on your current biome in Minecraft.
 Currently works with Minecraft/Forge 1.14.

 Of course, you need to have IFTTT-compatible light bulbs to make anything happen.
-I have Smart Life light bulbs, which integrate with IFTTT.
-When I saw that IFTTT had a Smart Life integration, I knew I had to try to make this mod.
+I use Smart Life light bulbs, which integrate with IFTTT.

 The IFTTT applet I made uses filter code, so I can't publish it for free.
 If there is enough demand, I'll happily pay to publish it.